 In which I argue that difficulty is best understood in terms of how much of our cognitive control capacity is bound by a task, and illustrate how that simple proposal advances our understanding of difficulty’s role in ethics.

-Mental-Effort First: A Unified Account
+Mental-Effort First: A Unified Account (under review)

 In which I argue that both bodily and mental efforts are instantiated by a common psychological mechanism, and that this unifying mechanism has vast implications for our understanding of effort, ethics and action.